FLORIDA'S POSITIVE ATTRIBUTES AND INCENTIVES

 Yes, examples include the Florida-bred Daily and the Florida Sire Stakes program.
 The FLORIDA-BRED DAILY is a Florida-bred preferred race is offered daily at each Florida track.
 All incentive programs are funded through a portion of the Thoroughbred pari-mutuel handle.
-The Florida Sire Stakes program consists of 2 divisions for 2 year olds and 3 year olds (3 races for colts, 3 races for fillies each) and 2 year old and upward supplemental races worth over $3 million.
-Horses must be an FTBOA registered Florida-bred and by an FTBOA registered stallion their year they were conceived
+The Florida Sire Stakes program consists of races for FSS eligible horses.
+Horses must be an FTBOA registered Florida-bred and by an FTBOA registered stallion their year they were conceived.
+(Note: Expanded program beginning 2018)

-Yes, the FLORIDA-BRED STAKES PROGRAM is a program which includes several special racing days such as the Sunshine Millions Preview, Sunshine Millions, and Florida Cup Day.
+Yes, the FLORIDA-BRED STAKES PROGRAM is a program which includes several special racing days; previous examples include Sunshine Millions Preview, Sunshine Millions, and Florida Cup Day.

 Sunshine Millions (Sample Races)